LukasMurdock/cse-174/01-GettingStarted.md

 The compile step is kinda like how you can’t read the next volume of your favorite series because it was written in another language, so you have to get a version converted into a language that you can read.
 Once you have the compiled version you can run it.
 Without the compile step, ya can’t do nothin with it.

+## Okay IDK, IDE?

+Yes, more terms, gotta love learning the *jargon*.
+At least you don’t have to learn [Geek Code](https://www.geekcode.xyz/geek.html).
+Integrated Development Environments (IDEs) are not required to code–but they make some things easier!
+They bundle a lot of otherwise manual work into an easier flow.

+Popular Java IDEs include:
+- Eclipse
+- IntelliJ Idea
+- NetBeans
+- BlueJ
+- jGRASP
+- DrJava

+Does your IDE really matter? **No**.
+But as a Pragmatic Programmer, you must learn your tools and make them your own.
+Development environments are customizable, customize yours.
+Pick a theme, pick a font, it’s your world to make.

 ## Help, I Can’t Read This \@\#\$\&ing \+\%\$\#

 ```java